ahitrin/ahitrin.github.com/_drafts/fractals-vs-lists.md

 **Why do we use linear approximations for fractals?** -- Because we don't have good tools for that.

-**Why don't we have such tools?** -- Because the most of us is sticked to
+**Why don't we have such tools?** -- Because the most of us is stuck to

 I sincerely hope that after some time we could have mature and flexible tree-based task trackers.

-## Aknowledges
+## Acknowledges

 This article wouldn't appear without influence of following people:

 1. [Jessica Kerr](https://twitter.com/jessitron) in her ["Code is a coastline"](https://jessitron.com/2020/09/19/code-is-a-coastline/) have inspired me to write my own thoughts about fractal nature of software tasks.
 It's only my fault that it took several month to formulate the answer!
-2. [Ola Ellnestam](https://twitter.com/ellnestam) and [Daniel Brolund](https://twitter.com/danielbrolund) with their ["The Mikado Method"](https://www.manning.com/books/the-mikado-method) book have changed my way of thinkning about tasks.
+2. [Ola Ellnestam](https://twitter.com/ellnestam) and [Daniel Brolund](https://twitter.com/danielbrolund) with their ["The Mikado Method"](https://www.manning.com/books/the-mikado-method) book have changed my way of thinking about tasks.
 After several years of practicing I find it way more natural, easy and practical than the classical big-ticket-oriented approach.
-3. [Sergey Tselovalnikov](https://twitter.com/SerCeMan), my Russian ex-coleague, gave me much ehough courage to start writing in English.
+3. [Sergey Tselovalnikov](https://twitter.com/SerCeMan), my Russian ex-colleague, gave me much enough courage to start writing in English.
 He's also my informal HN promoter, but it's a secret!
 Check out his [blog](https://serce.me/archives/).